Ginger Snaps Baking Affairs

 Instructions:

-• Preheat the oven to 350 degrees and line a 12-count muffin pan with cupcakes liners.
+• Preheat the oven to 350 degrees and line a 12-count muffin pan with cupcake liners.

-• Vanilla Buttercream: In an electric stand mixer with the paddle attachment, cream together the butter on high speed until light and creamy (about 1-2 minutes).
-Add the powdered sugar, heavy cream, and vanilla extract and mix together on low speed for 30 seconds.
-Then mix on high speed for an additional 1-2 minutes until the frosting is smooth.
-You may need to scrape the sides and bottom of the bowl a few times.
+• In the bowl of an electric stand mixer using the paddle attachment, beat the butter on high speed until creamy (about 1-2 minutes).
+Add the powdered sugar, heavy whipping cream, and vanilla extract and mix on low speed until combined (about 30 seconds).

-• Store any leftover cupcakes in an airtight container in the refrigerator for up to 5 days.
+• Store leftover cupcakes in an airtight container in the refrigerator for up to 5 days.

 Notes:

-1. Room Temperature Ingredients:Β If an ingredient calls to be at room temperature before baking, do it.
+Room Temperature Ingredients: If an ingredient calls to be at room temperature before baking, do it.
 This helps to ensure the best quality in both flavor and texture.
+If you don't, the cupcakes will be dense instead of light and fluffy.

 Comments